Quick Facts | Answer |

 When Can’t a Landlord Raise Rent in Louisiana?

-Unlike in most states, Louisiana law does not contain statutes related to illegal retaliation against tenants.
-However, local governments may enact their own rules, like in New Orleans, where it is illegal to increase rent in retaliation.
+Unlike in most states, Louisiana law does not contain statutes related to retaliatory rent increases.
+However, local governments may enact their own rules.

 How Much Notice is Needed to Raise Rent in Louisiana?